Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

-Our goal in this section is to prove the ebb-and-flow property for \Goldfish combined with accountability gadgets (Figure~\ref{fig:block-diagram}).
-Towards this goal, we first show that $\chainava$ remains secure under synchrony in the sleepy model.
+We first show that $\chainava$ remains secure under synchrony in the sleepy network model, despite the added gadget.

+\begin{proposition} Suppose a $(\frac{1}{2},3\Delta)$-compliant execution of \Goldfish in the synchronous sleepy network model of \secref{model}.
+If a block $\varBlock$ is observed to be checkpointed by an honest validator for the first time at some round $r$, then $\varBlock$ is in the common prefix of the chains identified in \myalgref{protocol}{fcr-1,fcr-2,fcr-3} right before round $r$ by all awake honest validators. \end{proposition}

+\begin{proof} Since the execution is $(\frac{1}{2},3\Delta)$-compliant, for a block to become checkpointed, at least one honest validator must have sent an accepting gadget vote for that block.
+Let $\varBlock_i$ denote the sequence of checkpointed blocks listed in the order of the rounds $r_i$ at which, an awake honest validator observed $\varBlock_i$ to be checkpointed for the first time.
+Proof is by induction on these blocks' indices.

+\myparagraphlight{Induction Hypothesis} $\varBlock_i$ is in the common prefix of the chains identified in \myalgref{protocol}{fcr-1,fcr-2,fcr-3} right before round $r_i$ by all awake honest validators, and stays so until at least round $r_{i+1}$.

+\myparagraphlight{Base Case} Since an honest validator sends an accepting gadget vote only for a confirmed block (\ie, $\kappa$ slots deep), $\varBlock_1$ must have been confirmed by an honest validator at some slot $t_1$ before round $r_1$.
+As all honest validators start the fork-choice at the genesis block prior to $r_1$ and $\varBlock_1$ is confirmed in an honest view, it is in the prefix of a block proposed by an honest leader by \lemref{honest-leader-almost-everywhere} and \thmref{strong-persistence-1}.
+Hence, $\varBlock_1$ is in the common prefix of the chains identified in \myalgref{protocol}{fcr-1,fcr-2,fcr-3} right before round $r_1$ by all awake honest validators.
+It also stays in the common prefix until at least round $r_2$.

+\myparagraphlight{Inductive Step} By the induction hypothesis, checkpointing of the blocks $\varBlock_1, \ldots, \varBlock_{i-1}$ does not alter the fork-choice rule at \myalgref{modified-ghost}{cgenesis} for any awake honest validator.
+Hence, by the same reasoning above, $\varBlock_i$ is in the common prefix of the chains identified in \myalgref{protocol}{fcr-1,fcr-2,fcr-3} right before round $r_i$ by all awake honest validators, and stays so until at least round $r_{i+2}$. \end{proof}

-\begin{lemma}[Safety and liveness of $\chainava$ under synchrony] Under the synchronous network in the sleepy model, the available ledger $\chainava$ provides $1/2$-safety and $1/2$-liveness (at all times) with overwhelming probability. \end{lemma} \begin{proof} Proof works by induction on the checkpointed blocks $b_n$, ordered by their iterations $n \in \mathbb{N}$.
-(Note that in practice there might not be checkpointed blocks in this setting, except those checkpointed with adversarial help.)
+\begin{lemma}[Safety and liveness of $\chainava$ under synchrony] Suppose a $(\frac{1}{2},3\Delta)$-compliant execution of \Goldfish in the synchronous sleepy network model of \secref{model}.
+Then, w.o.p., the available ledger $\chainava$ satisfies $1/2$-safety and $1/2$-liveness (at all times). \end{lemma}

-\textbf{Induction Hypothesis:} Suppose $b_n$ was observed to be checkpointed by an honest validator for the first time at round $t_n$.
-Then, every honest validator awake at round $t_n-1$ observes $b_n$ as part of its canonical \GHOST chain at round $t_n-1$.
-Moreover, $b_n$ stays as part of the canonical \GHOST chains of honest validators at future rounds.